English

 Handwriting

-The children at Finstall First School follow a non cursive script handwriting scheme in Reception and Year 1 that runs alongside, and supports, the ELS phonics scheme.
-From Year 2, children then follow a Cursive Script Handwriting scheme.
+The children at Finstall First School follow a non cursive script Nelson handwriting scheme in Reception and the start of Year 1 that runs alongside, and supported by, the ELS phonics scheme.
+From Year 2, children then follow the Nelson scheme cursive script handwriting, exclusively.
 Handwriting is a skill which, like reading and spelling, affects all written communication across the curriculum.
 Children should be able to write with ease, speed and legibility.
 Cursive handwriting teaches pupils to join letters and words as a series of flowing movements and patterns.
 Cursive writing is also closely linked to good spelling.
 At the end of KS2 children can only be judged to be within the ‘working at’ or ‘working at greater depth’ standards if their handwriting is cursive and neat.

 Handwriting